-

 Detection, Deterrence, Docility: techniques of control by surveillance cameras

 Surveillance cameras are everywhere.
 Often we don’t know whether they are operational, and nothing definite is known of their effectiveness in reducing crime.
 How, then, do these ubiquitous camera’s -either functional or not- work? published in 2013, in Kunstlicht 34 (3), 38-42 Surveillance cameras.
 White, motionless and perching.
 Cables plugged at the rear.
-While their Read more
+While their contours reveal little, CCTV cameras are assumed to contain an electronic eye that is used to remotely monitor —and periodically record— places and people.
+They are said to be ‘watching over’ what is considered valuable and, by extension, under risk: public spaces, busy intersections, transport… Read more

 -